On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Numerical results

 From there, it follows that

 and thus

 The intrinsic Kreiss-Lopatinskii determinant explicit formula \eqref{eq:DetKLindep} (with here $m=3$ and $r=2$) is the following:

 On Figure~\ref{fig:DetKLBWS2ILW3}, the curve $\DKLindep(\mathbb S)$ is represented successively for different values of the CFL parameter~$\lambda$.
-The goal is to compute the winding number of $0$, concerned with the Corollary~\ref{thrm:nbrzerodet} in order to conclude on stability thanks to the Kreiss theorem~\ref{thrmKreiss}.
-Actually, a premultiplication of the quantity $\DKLindep$ by $a_{-2}^{2}$ may reduce the order of magnitude of the curves, without changing the winding number.
+The goal is to compute the winding number of $0$, concerned with Corollary~\ref{thrm:nbrzerodet} in order to tackle stability thanks to the Theorem~\ref{thrmKreiss} (Kreiss).
+A premultiplication of the quantity $\DKLindep$ by $a_{-2}^{2}$ may reduce the order of magnitude of the curves, without changing the winding number.
 The left and right figures correspond to the case with or without rescaling.

 By \Cref{thrm:nbrzerodet}, we have $\# \mathrm{zeros}_{\DKLindep} = r - \Ind_{\DKLindep(\S)}(0)$ but after dividing $\DKLindep$ by $z^r$:

 we obtain $\# \mathrm{zeros}_{\DKLindep} = - \Ind_{\DKLindepdivided(\S)}(0)$, because $\Ind_{\DKLindepdivided(\S)}(0) = \Ind_{\DKLindep(\S)}(0) - r$, see Figure~\ref{fig:dividedDetKLBWS2ILW3}.